kiqo/MILP-Struct/libtw/README.md

 LibTW - Java Treewidth library

-This library was taken from www.treewidth.com/treewidth/ with some changes applied to the library to handle components of a graph.
+This library was taken from http://www.treewidth.com/treewidth/ with some changes applied to the library to handle components of a graph.

-It was published under the LGPL license.
+This program is released under license GNU Lesser General Public License.